Skip to content

 Resolution process

-There are four possible conclusions to a complaint against a Special Constable:
+There are three possible conclusions to a complaint against a Special Constable:

-2. After the investigation, the Chief may find that the complaint is unsubstantiated.
+• After the investigation, the Chief Special Constable may find that the complaint is unsubstantiated.

-4. The Chief may find that the complaint is substantiated and decide to hold a formal disciplinary hearing.
+• The Chief Special Constable may determine that the complaint is substantiated and, as a result, proceed with appropriate disciplinary measures.

 Withdrawal of a complaint against a Special Constable